-Karius raises $165 million for its liquid biopsy technology identifying diseases in a drop of blood – TechCrunch
+Karius raises $165 million for its liquid biopsy technology identifying diseases with a blood draw – TechCrunch

 Liquid biopsy technology has been widely embraced in cancer treatments as a way to identify which therapies may work best for patients based on the presence of trace amounts of genetic material in a patient’s bloodstream that are shed by cancer cells.

-Karius applies the same principles to the detection of pathogens in the blood — developing hardware and software that applies computer vision and machine learning techniques to identify the genetic material that’s present in a blood sample.
+Karius applies the same principles to the detection of pathogens in the blood — developing hardware and software that applies DNA sequencing and machine learning techniques to identify the genetic material that’s present in a blood sample.

 As the company explains, microbes infecting the human body leave traces of their DNA in blood, which are called microbial cell-free DNA (mcfDNA).
-The company’s test can measure the that cell free DNA of more than 1,000 clinically relevant samples from things like bacteria, DNA viruses, fungi, and parasites.
+The company’s test can measure the cell-free DNA of more than 1,000 clinically relevant samples from things like bacteria, DNA viruses, fungi and parasites.
 These tests indicate the types of quantities of those pathogens that are likely affecting a patient.

 “We’re through the early stages of adoption and clinical studies show that the technology literally saves lives,” says Kertesz.